 I did change some things.
-Our previous one-half-micron filter is now a one-micron filter, but instead of having two filters (the first one that would filter out items greater than five-microns and the second filter that would remove items greater than one-half a micron), I am now using a single filter that removes everything down to one-micron.
+Our previous one-half-micron filter is now a one-micron filter, but instead of having two filters (the first one that would filter out items greater than 5 microns and the second filter that would remove items greater than 1/2 micron), I am now using a single filter that removes everything down to one-micron.
 The new filter is called a depth filter and has four stages built into the single filter.
 The idea is that as the dirty water flows into the filter the biggest stuff is removed first and the smaller items then pass to the second stage, where progressively they also get removed.

 As a review, because I often forget, the diameter of a human hair is about fifty microns.
-Some bacteria around two microns.
+Some bacteria are around two microns.
 All in all, we are talking about very small sizes.

 Why is the middle filter empty?